-SUBJECT:

-Guidance on House Staff Assisting in the Presidential Transition
+SUBJECT: Guidance on House Staff Assisting in the Presidential Transition1

-In addition to the guidance provided below, House staff interested in working on the Presidential transition may also wish to contact the Committee on House Administration and the Office of House Employment Counsel to ensure that any arrangements with the Transition Team comply with the statutes and regulations within their respective jurisdictions.
+Consistent with past practice, the Committee is issuing this guidance after the conclusion of Election Day, and independent of any formal resolution.
+The Committee explicitly takes no position as to the outcome of any Presidential election.
+In addition to the guidance provided below, House staff interested in working on the Presidential transition may also wish to contact the Committee on House Administration and employing authorities may wish to consult with the Office of House Employment Counsel to ensure that any arrangements with the Transition Team comply with the statutes and regulations within their respective jurisdictions.

-Consistent with guidance offered by the Committee relating to past transitions of new Administrations, there are three alternatives under which House employees may assist the transition of the new Administration.
+Consistent with guidance offered by the Committee relating to past transitions of new and re-elected Administrations, there are three alternatives under which House employees may assist the transition of the new or re-elected Administration.

 1. Assist the Transition as Part of Congressional Duties.
 Members and officers of Congress are given wide latitude in the deployment of their official staffs, though certain restrictions do apply.
 The Code of Official Conduct instructs Members and officers to retain no one on their staffs "who does not perform duties for the offices of the employing authority commensurate with the compensation he receives."
-House Rule 23, clause 8.
-House rules also state that professional staff members of the standing committees of the House "(A) may not engage in any work other than committee business during congressional working hours; and (B) may not be assigned a duty other than one pertaining to committee business."
-House Rule 10, clause 9(b)(1).
-Moreover, appropriated funds may be used only for the purposes for which appropriated.
-31 U.S.C. § 1301(a).
-Congressional funds, therefore, may not be used to pay any personal, political, or campaign-related expenses.
-See Comm. on House Admin., Member's Handbook at 8; Comm. on House Admin., Committee's Handbook at 2.
-The Standards Committee has construed post-election transition work (i.e., work performed after the new Administration has been officially recognized by the GSA) to be governmental rather than political in nature.
+House rules also state that professional staff members of the standing committees of the House "(A) may not engage in any work other than committee business during congressional working hours; and (B) may not be assigned a duty other than one pertaining to committee business."3 Moreover, appropriated funds may be used only for the purposes for which they were appropriated.4 Congressional funds, therefore, may not be used to pay any personal, political, or campaign-related expenses.5 The Ethics Committee has construed post-election transition work (i.e., work performed after the new or re-elected Administration has been officially recognized by the U.S. Government Services Administration (GSA)) to be governmental rather than political in nature.